aptech/docs/docs/CR-envget.rst

     proc dopen(file);
        local fname,fp;
        fname = envget("DPATH");
-       //Check to see if DPATH is set or empty if fname $== "";
+       // Check to see if DPATH is set or empty if fname $== "";
           fname = file;
        else;
-          //Check to see if 'fname' ends with
+          // Check to see if 'fname' ends with
-          //a path separator
+          // a path separator
           if strsect(fname,strlen(fname),1) $== "\\";
              fname = fname $+ file;
           else;